knative/serving/docs/spec/errors.md

 ## Container image not present in repository

-We expect that Revisions may be created while a Build is still creating the container image or uploading it to the repository.
-If the build is being performed by a CRD in the cluster, the spec.buildName attribute will be set (and see the "Build failed" example).
-In other cases when the build is not supplied, the container image referenced may not be present in the registry (either because of a typo or because it was deleted).
+Revisions might be created while a Build is still creating the container image or uploading it to the repository.
+If the build is being performed by a CRD in the cluster, the spec.buildName attribute will be set (and see the [Build failed](#build-failed) example).
+In other cases when the build is not supplied, the container image referenced might not be present in the registry (either because of a typo or because it was deleted).
 In this case, the Ready condition will be set to False with a reason of ContainerMissing.
 This condition could be corrected if the image becomes available at a later time.
-We may also make a defensive copy of the container image (e.g. in Riptide) to avoid this error due to deleted source container.
+We can also make a defensive copy of the container image to avoid this error due to deleted source container.

 ```http
 GET /apis/elafros.dev/v1alpha1/namespaces/default/revisions/abc